 The Balya royalty property is located in the historic Balya lead-zinc-silver mining district in northwestern Turkey.
 EMX holds an uncapped 4% NSR royalty that it retained from the sale of the property to private Turkish mining company Dedeman Madencilik San ve Tic.
-A.S. ("Dedeman") in 2006 (see EMX news release dated November 14, 2006).
-EMX understands that since acquiring the property, Dedeman drilled approximately 190 core holes totaling over 34,000 meters.
-Dedeman's drilling in 2014 consisted of eleven holes that in-filled and extended the Hastanetepe zone's lead-zinc-silver mineralization to the southeast.
-EMX has also been advised by Dedeman that they re-initiated shaft sinking and underground development work at Hastanetepe in early 2015.
+A.S. in 2006 (see EMX news release dated November 14, 2006).
+EMX understands that Dedeman reinitiated shaft sinking and underground development work at the Hastanetepe zone during the quarter.